gatsbyjs/gatsby/docs/docs/how-to-contribute.md

 - Clone the repo and navigate to `/www`
 - Run `yarn` to install all of the website's dependencies.
-- Run `yarn develop` to preview the website in `http://localhost:8000`
+- Run `gatsby develop` to preview the website in `http://localhost:8000`
 - The Markdown files for the documentation live in `/docs` folder.
 Make additions or modifications here.
 - Make sure to double check your grammar and capitalise correctly.